 – Downstream of the production chain

-One of the weakest links is still not sufficiently aware today: the (many) workers downstream of the production chain, exposed to nanomaterials without knowing it…
+One of the weakest links is still not sufficiently known today: the (many) workers downstream of the production chain, unwittingly exposed to nanomaterials…

 • … during their application / installation / use (e.g. cements, paints, dyes, cosmetics, nanocoatings)

-They are therefore vulnerable and less (un)trained and protected than researchers and operators of companies directly involved in nano activities and who have – theoretically at least – the necessary training, protocols and equipment.
+They are therefore vulnerable and less trained, informed and protected than researchers and operators of companies directly involved in nano activities who have – theoretically at least – the necessary training, protocols and equipment.

-Although it does not include specific considerations for nanomaterials, the 1989 European framework directive on occupational safety and health27See Council Directive 89/391/EEC on the introduction of measures to encourage improvements in the safety and health of workers at work, 12 June 1989 – Official Journal L 183 of 29/06/1989 p.
-0001 – 0008 However, it specifies that it is the employer’s responsibility to ensure the safety of workers, in particular through adequate and regularly updated information and training on safety, as well as specific instructions.
-These general provisions must be applied in concrete terms, particularly in the case of nanomaterials, since the risks associated with these substances are still poorly known and potentially significant.
+Although it does not include specific considerations for nanomaterials, the 1989 European framework directive on occupational safety and health25See Council Directive 89/391/EEC on the introduction of measures to encourage improvements in the safety and health of workers at work, 12 June 1989 – Official Journal L 183 of 29/06/1989 p.
+0001 – 0008, specifies that it is the employer’s responsibility to ensure the safety of workers, in particular through adequate and regularly updated information and training on safety, as well as specific instructions.
+These general provisions must be applied in concrete terms, particularly in the case of nanomaterials, since the risks associated with these substances are still poorly known but potentially significant.

-There is still a great deal of awareness and information work to be done (and adapted) with the various actors:
+There is still a great deal of awareness raising and information work to be done (and adapted) with the various stakeholders:

 • State control services (DREAL, DREETS, …)